- Analysis tools

-- Play Calibrate Your Judgment, an interactive calibration tutorial produced by the OpenPhilantropy Project.
+- Play Calibrate Your Judgment, an interactive calibration tutorial produced by the OpenPhilanthropy Project.
 This is perhaps the most useful free online calibration training currently available.
 Note that you must sign in with a GuidedTrack, Facebook, or Google account, so that the application can track your performance over time.

 Forecasting: Principles and Practice provides a comprehensive introduction to forecasting methods and present enough information about each method for readers to use them sensibly.
 The book is easy to read, is concise and presumes only basic statistics knowledge.

 The book presents key concepts of forecasting.
 From judgmental forecasting (which can be useful when you have no or few data) to simple/multiple regression, time series decomposition, exponential smoothing (ETS), and a few more advanced topics such as Neural Networks (all in R).
-The book is optimised for providing useful advice on the making of predictions, and does not attempt to give a thorough discussion of the theoretical details behind each method.
+The book is optimized for providing useful advice on the making of predictions, and does not attempt to give a thorough discussion of the theoretical details behind each method.

 Open Textbooks on Forecasting and Related Courses by Francis Diebold, and especially his Time-Series Econometrics: Forecasting , which provides an upper-level undergraduate / masters-level introduction to forecasting, broadly defined to include all aspects of predictive modeling, in economics and related fields.
-Having used this book for my macroeconometrics course, I highly recommend this book especially for the modelling of autogressive processes for making point and density forecasts (which are especially useful to numeric-range predictions on Metaculus).
+Having used this book for my macroeconometrics course, I highly recommend this book especially for the modeling of autoregressive processes for making point and density forecasts (which are especially useful to numeric-range predictions on Metaculus).